 If you are planning a trip to this beautiful destination anytime soon, then let us tell you that there is no particular time to visit this place as, more or less, every season is quite pleasant to visit Trivandrum.
 However, if you still need to visit during the perfect time then planning a visit between October and February would be great.

-There is not just one reason to visit Thiruvananthapuram, the list is long!
-Thiruvanthapuram is home to backwaters, waterfalls, hill stations, beaches, pilgrim centers, museums and more.
-The city is a kaleidoscope of diverse cultures that found solace in the divine ambiance of this city.
+The city is also a kaleidoscope of diverse cultures that found solace in the divine ambience of this city.
 Once a jungle, Thiruvananthapuram started its journey to the current digital age in the 10th century when it was ruled by the rulers of Venad kingdom.
 The city became a busy trading port where traders from the foreign lands would come to access Indian markets through the sea route.
 Thiruvananthapuram witnessed the invasion of Dutch, Portuguese, French, and British traders and their influences can be found in the architecture and cuisine of Thiruvananthapuram.

-Situated at a coastal village along the natural harbor at Vizhinjam Poovar, it is approximately 25km away from Thiruvananthapuram.
+3. Poovar Island.
+Situated at a coastal village along the natural harbour at Vizhinjam Poovar, it is approximately 25km away from Thiruvananthapuram.
 The Poovar beach on the island is a popular picnic spot for the locals and tourists, where they get to enjoy boating and witness the simple life led in nearby villages.
-Moreover, it is believed to have been the place which was known as 'Ophir', where King Solomon of Israel's ships had arrived.
-And from then on it became an important trading center for sandalwood, timber, and spices.
+Moreover, it is believed to have been the place which was known as Ophir, where King Solomon of Israel's ships had arrived.
+And from then on it became an important trading centre for sandalwood, timber, and spices.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here